Ceviche at La Mar, in Mandarin Oriental, Miami

 The Sarsaparilla Club

-Renowned chefs Jeff McInnis and Janine Booth, have made their return to South Florida with their new and unique dining concept, The Sarsaparilla Club.
-Located at the Shelborne Wyndham Grand on South Beach, The Sarsparilla Club offers a dynamic dining and lounge space for guests to experience Miami Spice.
-Some tantalizing items on the menu include “drunken” deviled eggs, pork belly bacon steamed buns and the famous Sarsaparilla fried chicken.
+Renowned chefs Jeff McInnis, a native Floridian, and Australian born and raised Janine Booth, are delighting South Florida with their unique dining concept, The Sarsaparilla Club.
+Located at the Shelborne Wyndham Grand on South Beach, The Sarsparilla Club offers a dynamic dining and lounge space for guests to experience a Miami Spice dinner.
+Some tantalizing items on the menu include heirloom tomato and grilled mango Dim Sum, Moroccan BBQ salmon and to satisfy your sweet tooth, a daily specialty dessert created by the chefs.
 1801 Collins Avenue, Miami Beach, FL 33139

 Famous for their legendary Champagne-infused brunches and high-energy DJ style dining experiences, Bagatelle Miami is the perfect place to check out during Miami Spice.
 Chef Matthieu Godard is whipping up special “Cuisine du Monde” menus for the summer, inspired by sharable dishes and featuring a different flavor each month, so you can try something new and go back again and again.
 220 21st St., Miami Beach, FL 33139